JensKanstrupLarsen/safeP4R/README.md

 ### Second simple table update

-The example can be found in `$ROOT/safeP4R/src/main/scala/examples/forward_c2.scala` and can be run by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):
+The example can be found in `$ROOT/safeP4R/src/main/scala/examples/forward_c2.scala` and can be executed by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):

     sbt "runMain forward_c2"

 __Effect__: The program will insert table entries for `s3` and `s4` such that `h3` and `h4` can communicate with (ping) each other.

-### Multi-switch update (Fig. 16)
+### Multi-switch update (Fig. 16 in the companion paper)

-The example can be found in `$ROOT/safeP4R/src/main/scala/examples/firewall.scala` and can be run by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):
+The example can be found in `$ROOT/safeP4R/src/main/scala/examples/firewall.scala` and can be executed by running (on the host machine, from inside the directory `$ROOT/safeP4R/`):

     sbt "runMain firewall"